 INTERNATIONAL WOOD-FREE PRINTING AND WRITING PAPERS.
 The Company estimates the production of uncoated wood-free printing and writing papers outside of North America that can be served by its satellite PCC operations is approximately the same size (measured in tons of paper produced) as the North American uncoated wood-free paper market currently served by the Company.
 A number of factors have influenced the acceptance of the Company's satellite PCC technology in foreign markets.
 Although European wood-free paper producers predominantly use alkaline papermaking processes, PCC, although growing in use, is not the prevalent filler in this market.
 Ground limestone is readily available in Europe and commonly used as a low-cost filler product in alkaline systems.
 In addition, supplies of lime suitable for the manufacture of PCC generally are more expensive than such lime in North America.
-However, the Company believes that the superior brightness and opacity characteristics offered by its PCC products should allow it to compete with suppliers of ground limestone and other filler products in this market.
-In Latin America and Asia supplies of lime suitable for PCC production are generally readily available.
+However, the Company believes that the superior brightness and opacity characteristics offered by its PCC products should allow it to compete with suppliers of ground limestone and other filler suitable for PCC production are generally readily available.